Gov. Holcomb reflects on accomplishments, pandemic response, and what's next

 Gov. Eric Holcomb reflects on time in office

-INDIANAPOLIS (WISH) — Indiana Governor Eric Holcomb said his work leading the Hoosier state isn’t done yet.
+INDIANAPOLIS (WISH) — Indiana Gov. Eric Holcomb said his work leading the Hoosier state isn’t done yet.

 “I’m going to do this job until the last hour of the last day,” Holcomb said.
 “And then proudly leave a pipeline full for my successor.
 Then move on to my next opportunity or challenge.”

-With just about a month left in the statehouse, Holcomb sat down with I-Team 8’s Tim Spears for a one-on-one conversation to talk about his legacy, accomplishments, and the state of the state as Governor-elect Mike Braun prepares to take office in January.
+With just about a month left in the statehouse, Holcomb sat down with I-Team 8 for a one-on-one conversation to talk about his legacy, accomplishments, and the state of the state as Governor-elect Mike Braun prepares to take office in January.

 “I think people will reflectively look back on this eight years and hopefully see it as a time of significant growth,” Holcomb said.